Australia on top as dropped catches hurt England

 In the final over of the morning session Lanning edged left-arm spinner Sophie Ecclestone to slip but England captain Heather Knight put down a regulation catch.

-After lunch Haynes nicked a cut to second slip off Brunt only for Sciver to spill a harder catch diving to her right.
+After lunch Haynes nicked a cut to second slip off Brunt only for Sciver to spill a harder catch diving to her left.

 For the rest of the session Haynes and Lanning were able to score at ease, England looking flat and their bowling becoming increasingly wayward.